 Bats are nocturnal creatures that rarely ever come into direct contact with humans.
 Yes, there are two species of vampire bats found in South America that drink the blood of other animals, but none are found in the Indian subcontinent or in Asia.
 While there have been cases of vampire bats biting people in South America, they usually feed on cattle where they inflict small cuts on the animal’s body, inject anticoagulants, and lick the blood without the animal even knowing about it.
 Just like how leeches do.

 Bats are blind.

 This is not true.
-On the contrary, the frugivorous bats have highly developed eyes and can detect fruiting trees from long distances.
+On the contrary, frugivorous bats have highly developed eyes and can detect fruiting trees from long distances.
 The insectivorous bats, on the other hand, have small eyes which are not so well developed.
-They use echolocation to navigate and to detect prey.
+They use echolocation to navigate and detect prey.
 However, they do have the power of sight, which they utilise for social interactions in a roost.